 Most studies on pollution prevention identify lack of information as a central obstacle to its implementation.
-Awareness that reduction is feasible and financially beneficial, and information about techniques that could prevent the generation of contaminants are lacking for many toxic generators.
-This lack of information is particularly acute for small companies that have no in-house research and development expertise.
-Many companies are reluctant to change from familiar, widely available technologies to new processes with apparently uncertain benefits.
-The attitude of the toxic user is a major barrier to pollution prevention.
+Awareness that reduction is feasible and financially beneficial and information about techniques that could prevent the generation of contaminants are lacking for many toxic generators.
+This lack of information is particularly acute for small companies that have no inhouse research and development expertise.
+Many companies are reluctant to change from familiar, widely available technology to new processes with uncertain benefits.
+The attitude of the toxic user is a large barrier to waste reduction.

 Another information-type problem is that many companies who have successfully reduced waste or toxic generation are reluctant to communicate the secrets of their success to their competitors.
-This reluctance is based on the advantage they gain from their prevention efforts.
-The lack of communication, and resulting failure to transfer knowledge concerning clean production, has delayed or prevented many companies from considering and implementing pollution prevention methods.
+These companies are reluctant to communicate because of the advantage they gain from their prevention efforts.28 This lack of communication and failure to transfer knowledge concerning clean production has delayed or prevented many companies from considering and implementing waste reduction methods. (

-By and large, engineering course curricula and training schools still preach pollution control, not pollution prevention.
-All disciplines, from engineering to law, will have to integrate this thinking to train people better in the implementation of pollution prevention.
+By and large, course curriculum and training schools still preach pollution control, not pollution prevention.
+All disciplines, from engineering to law, will have to integrate this thinking to better train people of how to implement in a concrete way this concept.